 The funds will be sent to your bank account by way of electronic funds transfer (EFT) only.

 Will there be audits?

-Grower claims may be subject to audits.
+Grower claims may be subject to audit by the CCC.
 This may include verification that a 4R plan is in place, that canola was planted on the designated field (via satellite imagery or crop insurance) or other requests to support audit requirements.
 Please be sure to keep good records for seven years in case your claim is among those audited.